rbeltran/serializers/README.md

 # Serializers
-Looking into different options for moving away from java ser/deser
+Looking into different options for moving away from java ser/deser as the engineering default.
+There are a few known java serialization vulnerabilities out and there will probably be more.
+It's inherently dangerous from a security perspective.
+Of course not all implementations are vulnerable it depends on the use case.

+It's no one's fault but engineers get into habits and they're easier to persuade if you come at them with data.
+It also doesn't hurt if you already did the heavy lifting. :-)

 This was my first attempt at a jmh benchmark.
 I was writing some timing tests comparing standard java ser/deser with json serialization and gzipped json and I wanted to make sure I had a sound benchmarking framework under me.
 Managing the timing and jvm warming and worrying about things like triggering garbage collection worried me.

+The nice thing about JSON serialization is you can of course **sanitize** the JSON before you create object trees.

 Please feel free to download this and run it but be warned a full run takes about 20 minutes using the default jmh configs.